-Kitchen and bathroom drains are things we usually don’t think about until they stop working.
-Clogged or slow-running sink and bathtub drains are messy, inconvenient, and can be expensive to fix.
+Clogged or slow-running drains are messy, inconvenient, and can be expensive to fix.
 Fortunately, a little preventative maintenance can go a long way in keeping your home’s plumbing lines flowing freely.

-One of the easiest ways to prevent clogged drains is to clean the gunk and debris that collects around the stoppers and drain covers in your bathtub, shower, and kitchen and bathroom sinks.
-You can also prevent clogs by flushing your drains with a cup of baking soda and a cup of vinegar, followed by a pot of boiling water.
-This should clear any solidified grease that’s clinging to the inside of your pipes.
+You can prevent clogs by periodically flushing your drains with a cup of baking soda and a cup of vinegar, followed by a pot or two of boiling water.
+This helps clear solidified debris that’s clinging to the inside of your pipes.
 Run the water for a minute after flushing.

-In a drain with a garbage disposal, keep the inside clean by grinding up a cup of ice cubes and about half a cup of salt.
+For drains with a garbage disposal, keep the inside of the disposal clean by grinding up a cup of ice cubes and about half a cup of salt.
 This will scrub off any food particles that are stuck in the grinding chamber.
-Be sure and rinse the drain with cold water afterward.
+Rinse thoroughly with cold water afterward.